Scientific Classifications explained

 » Wild Flowers

 UK Nature > Damselflies > Lestes sponsa

 Scientific Name: Lestes sponsa

 Common Name: Emerald Damselfly

-One of the larger damselflies, this species is most common in July and August.
+Lestes sponsa, commonly known as the Emerald Damselfly, is one of the larger damselflies and is most common in July and August.
 It is often found by ponds and lakes, and is very rarely seen along flowing water.

 When disturbed they usually do not fly very far away, landing on another perch a few yards away.
 Their habit of perching with their wings half open is characteristic of the family Lestidae and gives rise to their other common name of spreadwings.
 A population can consist of several hundred insects.

 https://www.uknature.co.uk is a website dedicated to showing the immense diversity of UK nature and wildlife.
 Our vast range of habitats, from lowland arable to snow covered mountains, from storm-ravaged coastlines to peaceful inland freshwater lakes and rivers, from dry, sandy heaths to deciduous and coniferous forests, all these habitats contribute to the abundance of UK nature.
 We have wild birds in huge numbers either residing or visiting our shores (597 recorded species as at July 2013) and we must also not forget the humble back garden with its grass lawns, flower beds filled with nectar rich flowers, shrubs and trees, all designed to attract huge numbers of insects such as bees, moths, butterflies and hoverflies; and finally the small ponds which provide safe havens for frogs, toads, newts and even slow worms and grass snakes. www.uknature.co.uk is the showcase for my personal passion, photographing uknature in all its glory.
 I sincerely hope you all enjoy the fruits of my labours.